NikhilKapoor2024/Fall-2023-ESE-Database-Management-System/README.md

 ### Notes:
 * The **assets** folder holds the CSS and JavaScript Bootstrap used to format the UI.
 * The **API Paths** and other private information has been edited out
+* All cronjobs stopped being functional as of **Thursday, November 30th, at 11:15pm**.